36th National Film Awards: Silver Lotus Award

+Citation: For its fresh and innovative experimentation with cinematic form, dealing with an unusual theme.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Chidananda Dasgupta was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: